Highs in the Mid-Sixties: Volume 7

 Highs in the Mid-Sixties, Volume 7 (subtitled The Northwest) is a compilation album in the Highs in the Mid-Sixties series, featuring recordings that were released in Washington and Oregon.
 Highs in the Mid-Sixties, Volume 14 and Highs in the Mid-Sixties, Volume 16 are later volumes in the series that feature bands from these states.

 This album was released in 1984 as an LP by AIP Records (as #AIP-10012).

 Notes on the tracks

-The Northwest is "Louie Louie" country, and three different versions are included here, including a cover of a follow-up song by Paul Revere & the Raiders.
-The Wilde Knights are well known for the widely reissued "Beaver Patrol" (featured on Pebbles, Volume 1 and Essential Pebbles, Volume 1, among others); this song is from their follow-up single.
-However, these Squires are not the same band as the legendary group, the Squires from Bristol, CT.
+Three different versions of Louie Louie are included here, including a cover of a follow-up song by Paul Revere & the Raiders.